Course Outline

 • Vulnerabilities related to the exposure of system instructions.

-Practical Exercise: Designing secure agent architectures with appropriate access controls and monitoring.
+Practical Exercise: Designing secure agent architectures with appropriate access controls and monitoring for government applications.

 Day 2: Advanced Threats and Implementation